jessielaf/effe-docs/source/index.html.md

 ---

 # Introduction
-Welcome to the Rest API from Effe.
-All urls in which a Effe application is used use `HTTPS`
+Welcome to the Rest API of Effe.
+All urls in which a Effe application is used uses `HTTPS`